smapiot/piral/docs/errors.md

 ## Others

-Obviously, in future versions more types of errors could be added.
+More types of errors could be added to the core, or by including a plugin.
 Thus we recommend to always handle the "default" (or anything else) case.